How Can a Drug Possession Attorney Rochester Help College Students Avoid Drug Charge Consequences?

-In many situations, officers respond to disturbance calls at parties or pull over a carful of people.
+Officers respond to disturbance calls at parties or pull over a carful of people in many situations.
 They find drugs during a warrantless search and arrest everyone in the room or everyone in the car.
-Cases like these have a number of defenses, and a skilled drug possession attorney Rochester will know how to present these defenses in court.
+Cases like these have several defenses, and a skilled drug possession attorney Rochester will know how to present these defenses in court.

 Drug possession convictions are crippling for anyone.
 But they are especially bad for students at the University of Rochester, the Rochester Institute of Technology, and other area schools.

 Elements of a Drug Possession Case